Scalekit FAST MCP Integration is now live

 Use the context-aware wrapping pattern when your flows require chaining or short-term memory not natively supported in the API.

-Hybrid Wrapping: Mix MCP tools with passthrough calls
+Hybrid wrapping: Mix MCP tools with passthrough calls

 Unlike context-aware wrapping, which enhances logic and flow across endpoints, the hybrid pattern focuses on selective exposure.
 Only certain API capabilities are wrapped as MCP tools, while others remain as-is: either called internally from within the wrapper or accessed directly by trusted services.